 In one 2016 study, for example, researchers found that just six weeks of resistance training combined with plyometrics improved strength and sprint performance.
-A second study showed similar results, with 6 weeks of plyometric training alone increased strength and nerve response in the muscles.
-And in another study, adding plyometric push-ups (push up and clap) to the standard bench press training helped participants get stronger faster than those who did bench presses alone.
+A second study showed similar results, with six weeks of plyometric training alone increased strength and nerve response in the muscles.
+In another study, adding plyometric push-ups — push up and clap — to the standard bench press training helped participants get stronger faster than those who did bench presses alone.

 Researchers reported in 2016 that participants who combined high-interval training with regular gym training improved their strength and cardiorespiratory fitness levels more than those who performed gym training alone.

 2. They’re Always Challenging — Whatever Your Fitness Level